matter-labs/tutorials/TUTORIAL.md

 limit.available -= _amount;
 ```

 Note: you might have noticed the comment `// L1 batch timestamp` above.
 The details of this will be explained below.

 ### Full code

 Now, here is the complete code of the SpendLimit contract.
-But one thing to be noted is that the value of the ONE_DAY variable is set to `1 minutes` instead of `24 hours` for the sake of the testing we will carry out later.
-So, please don't forget to change the value or copy&paste the entire code below for deploying.
+But one thing to be noted is that the value of the ONE_DAY variable is set to `1 minutes` instead of `24 hours`.
+This is just for testing purposes (we don't want to wait a full day to see if it works!) so, please don't forget to change the value before for deploying the contract.

 ```solidity